 Covenant of Quiet Enjoyment.
 The Town hereby warrants and agrees to defend title to the Property during the Term hereof, and any extension thereof, and further covenants and agrees that Casella of Ontario, upon observing and keeping the covenants, agreements and stipulations hereof on its part to be observed and kept, shall lawfully, peacefully and quietly hold, occupy, enjoy and operate said Property, as contemplated herein, during the Term hereof, and any extensions thereto, including the pendency of any Dispute (as defined below) in accordance with Section 16 hereof, without hindrance, objection or molestation.

 Termination.
 This Agreement may be terminated by mutual written agreement of the Parties or as otherwise expressly provided herein.
-Casella of Ontario shall, upon expiration or termination of the Term hereof, quit and surrender to the Town the Property, reclaimed in accordance with Section 7(b)(iv) hereof, unless the Property shall revert back to Casella of Ontario in accordance with Section 17 hereof.
+Casella of Ontario shall, upon expiration or termination of the Term hereof, quit and surrender to the Town the Property, reclaimed in accordance with Section 7(b)(iv) hereof, unless the Town has breached this Agreement and Casella of Ontario has terminated this Agreement in accordance with terms hereof.

 Breaches; Remedies.
 A breach of this Agreement shall mean a failure to comply with any material term or condition hereof.
 Any alleged breach by Casella of Ontario may be enforced by arbitration, as set forth in Section 16 hereof, but shall not give rights to the Town to terminate this Agreement.
 Each Party may cure such breach as set forth in Section 15 hereof.
 The non-breaching Party may, but shall not be obligated to, cure such breach, but only upon the breaching Party’s failure to so cure in accordance with Section 15 hereof.
 If the non-breaching Party shall cure such breach, then the non-breaching Party may, by written notice, demand from the breaching Party payment of all costs and expenses of such cure (including reasonable attorney’s fees, court costs and other out-of-pocket expenses), together with interest thereon from the date of incurrence thereof at a rate equal to either the highest rate permitted by applicable law or nine percent (9%), per annum, whichever is less.